-The General Decentralised Directorate Secretary must issue an approval of employment where non-EEA nationals are employed.
-Application for approval of the employment of a non-EEA national, which is submitted to the competent authority of the Decentralised Directorate of the place of the employer's place of business, must be accompanied by certain documents and certificates.
+The General District Secretary must issue an approval of employment where non-EEA nationals are employed.

+Application for approval of the employment of a non-EEA national, which is submitted to the local Municipality of the place of the employer's place of business, must be accompanied by certain documents and certificates.
 If the approval is granted, it is then forwarded to the Consulate of the foreign national's place of residence which then issues the visa for entry into Greece.
-The work and residence permit will be obtained from the competent Decentralised Directorate.
+A residence permit must also be obtained from the local Municipality.

-Less stringent provisions apply in relation to certain categories of senior employees, including management level employees, Board Members of multinationals, highranking executives of subsidiary companies and branch offices of foreign companies.
+Less stringent provisions apply in relation to certain categories of senior employees, including management level employees, Board Members of multinationals, high-ranking executives of subsidiary companies and branch offices of foreign companies.
 Such employees are permitted to enter Greece after obtaining a special entry permit from the Greek Consulate in the applicant's country of residence.
 The application for such an entry permit must be accompanied by a number of specified documents.
-Upon arrival in Greece, the competent authority of the Ministry of Interior will issue a residence permit upon production of the entry visa, and the employment contract or other appropriate documentation, which will entitle the occupation of the foreigner.
+Upon arrival in Greece, the Prefecture, will issue a work permit upon production of the entry visa, and the employment contract.
+A residence permit will also have to be obtained from the local Municipality.